-- The facility must be properly booked and scheduled for use.
-The U-wide classrooms may be scheduled through semester booking by AR or using the Central Venue and Facilities Online Booking System provided by EO.
+- The facility must be booked in advance.
+Use of U-wide classrooms must be booked through AR or using the Central Venue and Facilities Online Booking System provided by EO.

 - TSU can provide consulting and training for use of the equipment in classrooms.
 Request for this service, in conjunction with the use of any special equipment or software provided by the user, must be made at least two working days prior to the event.